igreen1/AutomataToolbox/README.md

 ```

 # Conclusion
 This project is not groundbreaking, but it was a fun project for a class.
-It is also (apparently from my research while debuggin) one of the few programs in Javascript.
+It is also (apparently from my research while debugging) one of the few programs in Javascript.
 I hope to continue this work when I have more time by creating similar tools in C++, which I think could be very fun.

 If you are a future student or someone who wants to know more, feel free to reach out.
 I am happy to explain what is going on for anything here :)